 Charmlee Wilderness Park is perched on a bluff overlooking Malibu’s alluring coast.
-Operated by the city of Malibu, this 590-acre regional park has eight miles of interwoven trails, making it easy to “build your own” hike between two to four miles, easy to moderate.
+Operated by the Mountains Recreation and Conservation Authority (previously the city of Malibu), this 590-acre park has eight miles of interwoven trails, making it easy to build your own hike between two to four miles, easy to moderate.
 In spring, Charmlee puts on a champion’s display of wildflowers.
 The ocean views are a knockout!

 Hike through a four-way junction with Russell Trail (right) and Carmichael Knob Trail (left), before arriving at a second four-way junction, a third of a mile from the start.
 According to the trail sign, Potrero Road is to the right and Carmichael Road heads to the left.
 This is a good place to start looping through the park, but first head straight to the ruins of an old ranch house.
 The ruins are not large or that impressive, but the spot offers a great overview of the park.
 Pass through a few short walls remaining amongst a jumble of boulders to the end of the knoll for a good view south across a meadow toward the coast and east into Clyde Canyon.

 Return to the junction and turn east down Carmichael Road (now on your right).
 You will quickly descend into a grassy field.
 Pass through a junction with Meadow Ranch Trail, which runs down the meadow seen from the ruins, and continue straight on North Meadow Trail to a T. To the left is Botany Trail, which heads back up to Oak Grove Picnic Area.
 Turn right on East Meadow Trail and hike down the eastern perimeter of the park.
 The single track passes through a small but enchanting grove of ancient oaks before coming to a junction with East Meadow Cutoff Trail.